EliteGreyIT67/UrgentCats/README.md

 #### Requirements
 This service requires a credit card to get set up.
 This card will **NOT** be charged.

-#### Petharbor
+#### 24petconnect
-We're scraping info from Petharbor to make our Twitter bot.
+We're scraping info from 24petconnect to make our Twitter bot.

-1. Search on [petharbor.com](http://www.petharbor.com) for a shelter in your town.
+1. Go to [24petconnect.com](https://24petconnect.com/) to find a shelter in your town.
-2. Find the petharbor shelter id.
-The shelter id can be found near the end of the url, before the pet id, when clicking on the short link for a pet through petharbor.com. i.e. the shelter id in [http://www.petharbor.com/site.asp?ID=69155](http://www.petharbor.com/site.asp?ID=69155) is `69155`.
-3. Figure out which pet types your shelter has.
-Do a search on [petharbor.com](http://www.petharbor.com) narrowed down by your shelter.
-It should be `cat` `dog` or `others`.
+2. The shelter ID is in the URL.
+For example, in `https://24petconnect.com/MIAD`, the shelter ID is `MIAD`.
-4. We'll need this info in a few minutes, keep it around.
+3. We'll need this info in a few minutes, keep it around.

 #### Twitter